 Section 1: Introduction

-The introduction needs to provide information on why the document exists, the target audience, what it covers, what it doesn’t cover, and what the reader needs to know before proceeding with the technical documentation.
+The introduction should explain why the document exists, the target audience, what it covers, what it doesn’t, and what the reader needs to know before proceeding with the technical documentation.

 Rum Work documentation introduction section – a StanzaGo client

-Basically, the introduction should entice the reader to want to check the document further and make them understand what they are to expect.
+Basically, the introduction should entice the reader to check the document further and help them understand what they can expect.

 Therefore, it needs to be brief, well-elaborated, and straight to the point.